 If you are after something a little ‘posher’ then there are a few places worth taking the folks when they come to visit, or to celebrate after the semester has come to an end.
 Greyfriars has some of the finest ingredients, including Colchester oysters from Mersea Island, Dedham Vale beef and Dingley Dell Pork, in a luxurious setting and an array of European-style dishes.

 We all know that students love some American-style diner food and at the Three Wise Monkeys you can do just that.
 Fill your face with fantastic barbeque food and burgers down on the High Street.
 Love Thy Burger is another place that is a great homage to the burger.
 Take on the juicy patties, extravagant sides, and some tasty beers to wash it all down.

-For most students living at our Colchester student accommodation the big nights out can be found on campus rather than in the town centre.
-That’s not to say there isn’t a lively nightlife in town, and there are some great bars and student nights to enjoy, but for the vast majority the time will be spent at the Students’ Union.
-There is good reason for this; with free membership to the Students’ Union you’ll have access to a wide range of nightlife options and things to do with your friends after a hard day of study is over.
+For most students living at our student accommodation Colchester, the big nights out can be found on campus rather than in the town centre.
+That’s not to say there isn’t a lively nightlife in town, and there are some great bars and student nights to enjoy, but for the vast majority, the time will be spent at the Students’ Union.
+There is a good reason for this; with a free membership to the Students’ Union you’ll have access to a wide range of nightlife options and things to do with your friends after a hard day of study is over.